MichaelDuPlessis/crabdb/README.md

 | Field Name Len  | 2            | Length of field name           |
 | Field Name      | variable     | UTF-8 encoded field name       |
 | Object          | variable     | Serialized object value        |

+#### Link Type and Resolution

+The **Link** type (Type ID: `5`) allows objects to reference other objects in the database by their key.
+Links use the same storage format as keys and enable creating relationships between data.

+**Link Resolution:**
+- When retrieving objects with GET parameters, links can be automatically resolved to their target objects
+- Link resolution is recursive - if a linked object contains more links, they will also be resolved
+- Maximum resolution depth prevents infinite loops in circular references
+- Cycle detection prevents infinite recursion when objects reference each other
+- If no link resolution parameter is provided, Link objects are returned as-is without resolution

 ### Response Structure